andreacorinti/andreacorinti.com/src/pages/bookmarks.md

 ---
 title: Bookmarks
 subtitle: A directory with some of my favorite websites
+layout: bookmarks
 ---

-just a list with a few sites that I like and recommend for various reasons
+Just a list with a few sites that I like and recommend for various reasons!

+perpetually work in progress...

 | Website | Description |
 |------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|